-Today transfer to Lumbini from Pokhara (200 KM / 6 Hours Drive).
+Today transfer to Lumbini from Pokhara (200 KM / 4 to 5 hours drive).
 Arrive at Lumbini.
 Upon arrival transfer to hotel.

-Day 05- Half day guided tour in Lumbini and transfer to Chitwan Drive on a private tourist vehicle.
+Day 05 - Half-day guided tour in Lumbini and drive to Chitwan (4 to 5 hours) on a private tourist vehicle

-Later transfer from Lumbini to Chitwan; approximately 155 Kms / 4 hrs drive.
+Later transfer from Lumbini to Chitwan; approximately 155 Kms / 4 to 5 hours drive.

 Wake-up call followed by tea or coffee, and then proceed for canoeing/jeep safari.

 A traditional dug-out canoe takes you on a silent trip down the Rapti River to view aquatic birds and the animals of the river banks.
 Jeep safari by land rover starts from canoeing put out point covering the distance of approximately 10km with chances of seeing rare wildlife.
-Elephant briefing: to learn more about the life of these fascinating animals during a visit to our elephant stables.
+Later we head to the elephant breeding centre and spend sometime with the tuskers.
 Remaining hours before the afternoon program: take a dip in the pool or relax on your verandah.
-Hammocks and the library are at your disposal and our bar is close by to refresh you with a drink of your choice.

-Today, depart Chitwan and transfer to Kathmandu; 160 Kms, 6 hours drive.
+Today, depart Chitwan and transfer to Kathmandu; 160 Kms, 5 to 6 hours drive.
 Upon arrival, transfer to hotel.